Skip to content

 What is self-harm?

-Self-harm is an act that is intended to cause injury to one-self but which is not intended to result in death.
+Self-harm is an act that is intended to cause harm to one-self but which is not intended to result in death.
 It is often described by those who self-harm as a way of coping with emotional pain and of surviving distressing experiences.
 It is not a suicide attempt.
-Read more on self-harm at Suicide and Self-Harm – NHSGGC and Self-Harm | NHS inform.
+Read our case study about developing a sustainable model of self-harm training delivery across Education Services in each of the six Health and Social Care Partnership’s in Greater Glasgow and Clyde.
+Suicide and Self-Harm – NHSGGC and Self-Harm | NHS inform.

 Why should we focus on self-harm?